Jayant1Varma/Jayant1Varma/README.md

 <h1 align="center">Hi 👋, I'm Jayant</h1>
 <h3 align="center">A passionate software developer and Mathematician in the making</h3>

-- 🌱 I’m currently learning **Machine Learning, Computer Networks, Artificial intelligence with Proglog, and Linear Optimizations**
+- 🌱 I’m currently a machine learning and computer vision researcher at the univeristy of Augsburg

-- 👯 I’m looking to collaborate on **any project involving new *cool* tech or mathematical analysis**

 - 👨‍💻 All of my projects are available here in my github, but will soon be on my website at [https://jayant1varma.github.io/projects](https://jayant1varma.github.io/projects)